 Your entry-level fresher resume should be presented in the same way as an advertisement – it should highlight your relevant skills and accomplishments in a visually appealing format that stands out.

-If you are looking for your favorite cereal, you scan the cereal boxes for Cheerios in the main box title.
+If you are looking for your favorite cereal, you scan the cereal boxes for Cheerios’s main box title.
 You would never look in the smaller print for your favorite cereal brand.
-Similarly, if a school is seeking an elementary school teacher who can teach physical education, they will scan their resume database for elementary school teacher + physical education teacher.
+Similarly, if a school seeks an elementary school teacher who can teach physical education, they will scan their resume database for elementary school teacher + physical education teacher.

 Match Your Teaching Skills and Experience to the School’s Needs